Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Problem statement

 \subsection{Discrete-event modelling}

 The evolution of the open network presented in the previous section is characterized by the instantaneous occurrence at random time instants of either pairwise interactions or replacements.
-We call such occurrences \quotes{\emph{events}}, and we define the \quotes{\emph{event set}} of the system, which contains all events that can happen in the system, as
+With a slight abuse of language, we call \quotes{event} such occurrence which results in a modification of the system depending on its nature.
+We moreover define the \quotes{\emph{event set}} of the system from which that nature is drawn as